mattermost/docs/source/process/security.md

 1. Is there a respondent information security function responsible for security initiatives?
    - Yes.

-1. Is there an asset management policy or program that has been approved by management, communicated to appropriate constituents and has an owner to maintain and review the policy?
+1. Is there an asset management policy or program that has been approved by management, communicated to appropriate personnel and has an owner to maintain and review the policy?
    - Yes.

 1. Are management approved operating procedures utilized?
    - Yes.

-1. Is there an operational change management / change control policy or program that has been approved by management, communicated to appropriate constituents and has an owner to maintain and review the policy?
+1. Is there an operational change management / change control policy or program that has been approved by management, communicated to appropriate personnel and has an owner to maintain and review the policy?
    - Yes.

 1. Are system backups performed?